 - 5. Authority of Contest Managers and Contest Committee: - a.
-Regional and Sectional Contests or judge's error, the manager shall consult with his Contest Committee and determine the manner in which the situation shall be resolved.
+Regional and Sectional Contests

+The Contest manager shall be authorized to conduct the contest under the provisions of these Terms and Conditions.
+If a situation develops in which there is an apparent unfairness to a contestant, and which is determined to be the result of an administrative or judge's error, the manager shall consult with his Contest Committee and determine the manner in which the situation shall be resolved.
 However, managers shall not have the authority to advance students affected by any unfairness to the succeeding contest.
 Resolution of such matters must be within the framework of each individual contest.
 In addition, the manager shall be responsible to resolve questions of rules interpretation, to arbitrate disputes and to apply penalties for violations of contest rules.
 In all cases, the manager shall consult with the Contest Committee prior to making a decision in any such matter.
 Decisions of the Contest Manager in all cases herein described shall be final.